Why Is My Garbage Disposal Humming but Not Turning?

 Faulty Motor

 When your garbage disposal makes a humming sound but isn’t turning, it may be that the unit’s motor has gone bad.
-The motor may be repairable, though at this point many homeowners consider replacing the appliance entirely.
+The motor may be repairable, though at this point, many homeowners consider replacing the appliance entirely.
 Only InSinkErator will repair a motor, and it must be under warranty.
 Most disposals last about 10 years, so if you are close to that point, upgrading to a new model may be your best move.

 Caring for Your Garbage Disposal

-The best way to avoid a garbage disposal that’s humming but not turning and other issues is to maintain the appliance.
+The best way to avoid a garbage disposal that’s humming but not turning on and other issues is to maintain the appliance.
 Even if it’s not needed for waste removal, run the garbage disposal on a daily basis.
 The motor needs to run regularly or else it could develop issues.
-Make sure it receives enough water when in use – always leave the water running an extra minute than you think you should!
+Make sure it receives enough water when in use – always leave the water running an extra minute longer than you think you should!

 Garbage Disposal Repair and Replacement